A Guide to the Perplexed Interdimensional Traveler

 Lessons

-for an Entity Incarnating as a Mammal
+for an Entity Incarnating as a Mammal, and No

 Tristans Allowed Beyond this Point-Debunking the Western Myth of Romantic Love.